-The European chafer beetle, Rhizotrogus majalis, is an introduced insect that has become a serious pest of turf in many areas of the Lower Mainland of British Columbia.
+The European chafer beetle, Rhizotrogus majalis, is an introduced insect that has become a serious pest of turf in many areas of the Vancouver and Vancouver Island in British Columbia.

 This handy guide will help you understand this pest better so you can minimize damage to your garden.